You never know what is real and what is fantasy when you enter the darkly imagined worlds of Philip K. Dick.

-Ostrowsky told me during our phone chat that DP Lindley and director Peter Horton spent three hours going over the desired look of the show and then let him take his cut colorizing it.
+Ostrowsky told me that DP Lindley and director Peter Horton spent three hours going over the desired look of the show and then let him take his cut colorizing it.
 Two weeks later, after all the VFX had been dropped in and they had thoroughly discussed it, Ostrowsky felt he had achieved his goal of “achieving the desired look and feel that the director, DP and producers want no matter what screen or format.”

 That’s what I wanted to take this opportunity to focus on since, with “Electric Dreams” prominently airing on Amazon Prime Video, multi-format delivery and the inclusion of High Dynamic Range (HDR) would be much more important than what is required for today’s less stringent broadcast considerations.